Request Assistance

 Seal with the Grandfamilies & Kinship Support Network: A National Technical Assistance Center logo above the word

 Bridge Meadows was founded in 2005 as an intergenerational housing community.
-Driven by the understanding that community is a tool to help heal past trauma, Bridge Meadows created housing communities to address the interconnected social needs of three groups of people: children involved in foster care who have experienced trauma; foster parents and other caregivers, such as kin caregivers, who step up to care for them and need help from community; and older adults who struggle with isolation and a lack of social connection.
-With communities in three locations throughout Oregon state (Portland, Beaverton, and Redmond), Bridge Meadows is designed to encourage connection between generations by having people of different generations live alongside each other, encouraging the use of multi-purpose community rooms such as activity rooms, and providing intergenerational events and activities.
+Driven by the understanding that community is a tool to help heal past trauma, Bridge Meadows creates housing communities to address the interconnected social needs of three groups of people: children impacted by the child welfare system who have experienced trauma; caregivers, such as foster parents, kin caregivers, or families of origin who step up to care for the children and need support from community; and older adults who struggle with isolation and a lack of social connection.
+With communities in three locations throughout Oregon state (Portland, Beaverton, and Redmond) and one location under construction in Washington state, Bridge Meadows is designed to encourage connection among generations by having people of different generations live alongside each other, encouraging the use of multi-purpose community rooms such as activity rooms, and providing intergenerational events and activities.
 Additionally, Bridge Meadows offers a variety of therapeutic approaches, including support groups and counseling.

 Eligibility for Services and Intake

-Families desiring to live at Bridge Meadows must be in the process of adopting or fostering youth, ideally sibling groups, and they must be referred to Bridge Meadows through the Oregon Department of Human Services (ODHS).
+For a family to be considered as potential residents at Bridge Meadows, the adult must be in the process of becoming a permanent caregiver for the youth you, ideally a group of siblings.
+Families must also be referred to Bridge Meadows through the Oregon Department of Human Services (ODHS), the Washington State Department of Children, Youth, and Families (DCYF), or private organizations serving youth impacted by foster care.
 Bridge Meadows staff members indicate the caregivers in referred families are often kin caregivers, though this is not a requirement.
 A memorandum of understanding (MOU) is in place with ODHS, and a relationship has been built between staff at both agencies to receive and respond to referrals.
-An occasional referral may come from a caseworker or other professional, rather than from the department itself, and in those cases, Bridge Meadows staff confirms with ODHS that there is an open child welfare case before proceeding with intake.
+An occasional referral may come from a caseworker or other professional, rather than from the department itself.

 While there are no other set criteria required to qualify, staff members aim to evaluate what support the family may need and understand how that family may benefit from the community before accepting a referral.
 Staff members emphasize that Bridge Meadows is an intentional community living program with the goal of building a support network, and they work to ensure the caregiver or elder is committed to community living.
 All programing, events, and services are offered to families immediately upon moving into the community.